ephemeraHQ/xmtp-mini-app-example/README.md

 - [frontend](./frontend): The frontend is a Next.js application with Farcaster Frames integration.
 - [backend](./backend): The backend is a Node.js application that handles a group chat for the mini-app.

+### Requirements

+- Node.js v20 or higher
+- Yarn v4 or higher
+- Docker (optional, for local network)
+- A Farcaster account (for Frames integration)

 ### Running the mini-app